Daily News Live (Comcast SportsNet): Controversy

-In June 2008, newly inducted Baseball Hall of Fame sportswriter Bill Conlin drew the ire of many viewers when he made questionable comments with racial implications after an e-mail regarding a question posed to coach Andy Reid about then Eagles quarterback Donovan McNabb's shoulder injury was read aloud by host Michael Barkann.
-The question from Raul was: "Are you serious?
-It was a stupid question.
-It's tendinitis.
-Way to go Philly media.
-You guys do a great job over-analyzing everything."
-Conlin turned to Barkann and said, "surprising that guy would leave the blueberry harvest to send that off."
-Barkann laughed and then said "don't insult the blueberry harvest, mister."
+In June 2008, Bill Conlin, a newly inducted Baseball Hall of Fame sportswriter, attracted criticism for making comments with racial implications during a broadcast.
+This occurred when an email regarding a question posed to coach Andy Reid about Donovan McNabb's shoulder injury was read aloud on the show.
+Conlin's remark, "surprising that guy would leave the blueberry harvest to send that off," drew attention and raised concerns.
+The show's host, Michael Barkann, initially laughed in response but later stated, "don't insult the blueberry harvest, mister."

-Stephanie Smith, then president of SportsNet, suspended Conlin "pending further review" and neither he nor Barkann appeared on the next day's broadcast.
-Fill-in host Neil Hartman read a statement from Conlin who claimed there were no racial connotations connected with his comment.
-Smith has since been moved to a different department and Conlin has yet to return to the show, though Barkann has made it clear that he is welcome any time.
+Stephanie Smith, then president of SportsNet, suspended Conlin and Barkann for further review, and both were absent from the following day's broadcast.
+Conlin claimed there were no racial connotations associated with his comment in a statement read by fill-in host Neil Hartman.
+Smith has since been reassigned, and Conlin has not returned to the show, although Barkann has expressed that he is welcome anytime.

-There was an incident between famously controversial DN columnist Marcus Hayes and Barkann on November 18, 2005 when Hayes hounded NFL Films producer Greg Cossell, who was in studio to break down film.
-Eventually, Barkann intervened, essentially accusing Hayes of being a know-it-all and asking why he always wanted to control the whole show.
-Barkann accused Hayes of making the show "no fun."
-He later said that they were not debating "Afghanistan and Iraq".
-Hayes kept saying things like "Okay, dad, tell me what I need to know.
-Teach me."
-He also said this would be "the last time [Barkann] will have to worry about it."
-Hayes is still a regular guest of the show, though for a time he was mysteriously matched up with days Barkann did not host.
-In more recent years Barkann and Hayes have been back on together and exhibited no ill-will publicly.
+Another incident occurred on November 18, 2005, involving Marcus Hayes, a controversial DN columnist, and Barkann, during which Hayes hounded NFL Films producer Greg Cossell.
+[Barkann] intervened, accusing Hayes of being a know-it-all and questioning his desire to control the show.
+This led to Barkann stating that they were not debating political matters and expressing his frustration with the lack of enjoyment on the show.
+Although Hayes and Barkann experienced tensions, they have since appeared together on the show without displaying any publicly expressed animosity.

-Christmas Eve Episode
+Christmas Eve episode

 DNL is famous for its annual Christmas Eve episode, hosted by Neil Hartman featuring highly controversial, but beloved former Temple Men's Basketball coach John Chaney, and Daily News columnists Dick Jerardi and Mike Kern.